xtrasimplicity/rails_readonly_injector/README.md

 If you want to reset the configuration to the defaults, you can simply call `RailsReadonlyInjector.reset_configuration!` from anywhere in your application.

+If you want to check whether read-only mode is currently enabled, you can use `RailsReadonlyInjector.in_read_only_mode?`.

 ## Configuration Options
 - `read_only` => Whether the site should be in read-only mode.
 (Default: false)
 - `classes_to_exclude` => An array of classes that should be _exempt_ from read-only mode.
 (Default: `[]`)
 - `classes_to_include` => An array of classes that should be set to read-only mode.
 (Defaults to `ActiveRecord::Base.descendants` on Rails 3-4, and `ApplicationRecord.descendants` on Rails 5.0+)
 - `controller_rescue_action` => A lambda expression/Proc to execute when an `ActiveRecord::ReadOnlyRecord` error is raised, from within a controller.

 ## Development

 After checking out the repo, run `bundle install` to install the dependencies.